 The A List represents a multitude of hours of research, discussions, and knowledge seeking among industry professionals.
 The Buildings Census is delineated by industry segment and offers stats and facts (many of which have been provided from the organizations) from several of today's big names in the business.

-Is your organization missing from either roster?
-Don’t hesitate to contact the Buildings editorial staff at (319) 364-6167 about your company’s activities and initiatives, this year and next.
-We’d love to include your information in the future.
+Is your organization missing from The A List or the Buildings Census?
+Don't hesitate to contact the Buildings editorial staff at (319) 364-6167 about your company's activities and initiatives.
+We'd love to include your information in the future.

 The A List

 The editorial team at Buildings recognizes its annual "top 25 organizations to watch" (industry leaders in real estate ownership/development, management companies, corporate real estate departments, institutional owners, and government agencies).
 Undaunted by their portfolio sizes, whether large or relatively small, the professional organizations selected for The A List this year are characterized by their entrepreneurial approach to the business of buildings.